 Provide your customer-facing staff with clear direction on how to respond to an enquiry about an ongoing crisis.
 This can be as simple as a few pre-approved information points, or a link to an announcement on the company website.
 Your staff won't end up ambushed by a valued customer, or inadvertently sharing sensitive or inaccurate information.

 There may be legal reasons why you can’t tell employees everything.
 If that’s the case, it’s best to be candid about it.
 Crises are inevitably stressful so make sure employees are looked after.
 If they are ignored, they may turn against you and start leaking to the press.

 It’s a company’s people who play a large part in rescuing it from adversity.
 Bosses must be attentive to the thoughts and feelings of their employees.
 Communications need to be couched in sympathetic terms but should also exhibit optimism and confidence that the crisis can be overcome.

 Effective communication in a crisis goes beyond planning and a common sense approach.
 In the most extreme situations, rapid and reliable information may be the difference between life and death.

 Dialling the drama back from 11, you'll be faced with real communication challenges during a crisis.
-Stakeholders demanding information for key business decisions, critical messages that require sending for staff safety, meanwhile you yourself might still seeking a clear picture of the crisis.
+Stakeholders demanding information for key business decisions, and critical messages that require sending for staff safety, meanwhile you might still be seeking a clear picture of the crisis.